wpwoodjr/subsonic-docker/README.md

 If problems persist, you can try changing `user` to `root`, although from a security perspective it is better to run as a non-root user.

 #### `args`
-Defaults to blank.
+Defaults to blank (no args).
 You probably won't need to add any args, as most are configured already above.
-For reference here is the Subsonic options help:
+For reference here is the list of Subsonic arguments:
 ```
 Usage: subsonic.sh [options]
   --help               This small usage guide.